Marketers of Social Impact Organizations: Add employer branding to your 2021 priorities list!

 After being in the marketing field for more than 20 years, to say that I often experience ahas is an understatement.
 I live for it, actually!
 Just today, I met with a fellow systems geek who showed me how he cuts his time in half when creating demand generation paths for his customers.
 I love the nuances of marketing and time-saving hacks, but what really rocked my world a few years ago was an opportunity to focus on employer branding.

-Employer branding may not seem like a big deal, but it helps companies and organizations showcase intentional cultures and inclusive workplaces, which enables authentic communication for why they are an employer of choice.
+Employer branding may not seem like a big deal, but it is!
+It helps companies and organizations showcase intentional cultures and inclusive workplaces, which enables authentic communication for why they are an employer of choice.
 This is no small feat, but it reaps huge rewards.
 Employer branding is an incredibly underutilized aspect of branding and corporate communications.
 Take it from me, it is an easy way for marketing and human resources to partner for organization-wide success!

 In my role at Nonprofit HR, I’m fortunate to work with dozens of extremely talented HR consultants and experts, many of which share a passion for employer branding.
 Naturally, there’s a massive client list from which to choose when it comes to organizations focused on the employee experience.
 Case in point, one of Nonprofit HR’s clients, National Older Worker Career Center (NOWCC), has been selected #1 in the “Best Nonprofits to Work For” by The NonProfit Times in 2014, 2015, 2019 & 2020!
 Check out their story!